 Hungary is a landlocked country in Central Europe sharing borders with Slovakia, Austria, Serbia, Romania, Croatia, Slovenia and Ukraine.
 One of the largest kingdoms in Europe, the country is divided almost in half by Danube River.
 Despite the country’s turbulent and depressing past, Hungary is now one of the most prosperous countries in Europe.
 Its capital, Budapest, is considered as one of the most beautiful urban landscapes in the world.
 Whether this is your first trip to Budapest or you’ve been here a few times before, a 3-day stay opens up tons of new and interesting things to do.
 While it’s almost impossible to experience everything – even if your trip lasts more than a week—this itinerary is designed to allow you to visit the city’s most famous attractions.
 Read on for suggestions on how to make the most of your time in Budapest.

-Things to know before travelling to Hungary:
+Things to know before traveling to Hungary:

 Hungarian (Magyar) is the official language of the Republic of Hungary.
 It is said to be a difficult language to learn, mostly because none of the surrounding countries can speak their language.
 Speaking at least some Hungarian phrases or attempting to learn is greatly appreciated by the locals.
 Some helpful phrases are as follows: